BravingTheBacklog/bravingthebacklog.github.io/_posts/2021-01-18-what-im-playing-no-107.md

 Dadga's own personal puppet.
 Once again among the living, Nanashi is just in time to fight off the demons, protecting Asahi.
 Wanting to avenge the Hunters who died protecting them, the two speak to Asahi's father, and finally get him to make them official Hunters.
-As Hunters, their aventure is just beginning, and Dagda's reasons for making a deal with Nanashi remain mysterious as ever...
+As Hunters, their adventure is just beginning, and Dagda's reasons for making a deal with Nanashi remain mysterious as ever...

 <figure class="third">